THE VALUE OF MONEY

 Human capital includes multiples aspects related to people including health, knowledge, skills and income.
 The World Bank formally measures it as the present value of the future earnings of the labor force.
 Income, as part of the employment conditions and environment, has also been recognized by the World Health Organization (WHO) as one among various social determinants of health.
-The WHO showed in particular that income inequalities within a country correlate more strongly with the quality of life and life expectancy than GDP per capita.
-More simply said, our level of income influences how long we live.
+The WHO showed in particular that income inequalities within a country correlate strongly with the quality of life and life expectancy.
+Put simply, our level of income influences how well and long we live.

-Indeed, income levels are highly unequal in our world.
-While inequalities are inevitable and even beneficial, the current level of wage inequalities negatively impacts our society and our capacity to grow our economy in the future.
+Income levels are highly unequal in our world.
+While inequalities are inevitable and even beneficial in specific context, the current level of wage inequalities negatively impacts our society and our capacity to grow our economy in the future.
 This is illustrated by the inequalities at global scale: 82% of the wealth created in the last year (2017) went to the top 1%, while the bottom 50% saw no increase at all (Oxfam, 2018).
 Actually, 42 individuals now own the same wealth as the bottom 3.7 billion people (Credit Suisse, Oxfam 2018).

 Moving from these observations to analysis and action requires an understanding of what is a sustainable income.
 This is defined by the living wage (LW) concept which enables evaluating the quality of received income.
 It can be defined as the wage required to satisfy basic needs i.e. a decent living.
 LW is higher than the poverty wages.
 It is also higher than the legal minimum wages in many cases.
-As no living wages dataset exists for all countries, we developed it in this project (see associated downloads), using different data sources and models to fill the data gaps.
+As no living wages dataset exists for all countries, we developed it in this project (see associated downloads at the top of the article), using different data sources and models to fill the data gaps.

-Receiving a wage below a living wage threshold will ultimately lead to a reduced quality of life and life expectancy, which is called health inequities.
-On the contrary, receiving a wage above the living wage threshold will positively influence the life quality and expectancy.
+Receiving a wage below a living wage threshold will ultimately lead to a reduced quality of life and life expectancy, also called health inequities.
+On the contrary, receiving a wage above the living wage threshold will positively influences the life quality and expectancy.
 Some authors, in the US (NAS, 2015) and in France (INSEE, 2018), have shown that differences in life expectancy can reach up to 13 years between the low- and high-income population group.
-This difference in life expectancy is influenced by many socio-economic factors as well as behavioral, genetic and environmental factors.
+This difference in life expectancy is influenced by many socio-economic factors as well as behavioural, genetic and environmental factors.
 In practice, we observe a high variability between different countries of health inequities, linked to income inequalities.

-Such model and data can provide important insights into the impact of employment supported by the private sector, both directly and indirectly.
-By sharing the whitepaper and the datasets (both living wages and HUI), we hope to support other organisations to replicate such analysis and develop further the model.
+By sharing the whitepaper and the datasets (both living wages and HUI, see at the top of the article), we hope to support other organisations to replicate such analysis and develop further the model.